scaleoutsystems/fedn/README.md

 ### Built for real-world distributed computing scenarios
 FEDn is built groud up to support real-world, production deployments in the distributed cloud.
 FEDn relies on proven best-practices in distributed computing, uses battle-hardened components, and incorporates enterprise security features.
 There is no "simulated mode", only distributed mode.
 However, it is of course possible to run a local sandbox system in pseudo-distributed mode for testing and development.

+More details about architecture and implementation can be foudn in the [Documentation](https://scaleoutsystems.github.io/fedn/#/architecture).

 ## Getting started

 The easiest way to start with FEDn is to use the provided docker-compose templates to launch a local sandbox / simulated environment consisting of one Reducer, two Combiners, and five Clients.
 Together with the supporting storage and database services (currently Minio and MongoDB), this constitutes a minimal system for training a federated model and learning the FEDn architecture.
 FEDn projects are templated projects that contain the user-provided model application components needed for federated training.
 This repository bundles a number of such test projects in the 'test' folder.
 These projects can be used as templates for creating your own custom federated model.